Librarika/manual/docs/circulations.md

 	![Quick circulation form](img/circulations-edit-form.png)

-* Edit or update necessary information regarding the check-out.
+* Edit or update necessary information regarding the circulation.
 * Click on the `Submit` button when you are done.